What is VET?

 What do the program changes mean for training providers?

-All eligible RTOs will be able to express their interest to be among the VETiS Career Ready subset of SAS, with courses and locations through an expression of interest process.
+All eligible RTOs will be able to express their interest, with courses and locations, through an expression of interest process.

-RTOs currently delivery VETiS funded courses can continue to work with schools to deliver these courses, but they will not be funded under the VET investment budget unless they are among the Career Ready VETiS subset approved to deliver training for school students from the 2026 school year.
+RTOs currently delivering VETiS funded courses can continue to work with schools to deliver these courses, but they will not be funded under the VET investment budget unless they are among the Career Ready SAS approved to deliver training for school students from the 2026 school year.

 No students will be disadvantaged, with continuing VETiS students able to complete their funded course and gain their qualification with the same provider into 2026.